 CMS has made available computer-based training courses (CBTs), flowcharts, presentations and other informational material to assist you in understanding COB&R. It is recommended you always scroll to the bottom of each Web page to see if additional information and resources are available for access or download.

 How to sign-up for Coordination of Benefits & Recovery Overview Web page updates

-CMS provides the ability for you to be automatically notified when changes are made to the Coordination of Benefits & Recovery Overview web pages.
-If you have not already signed up for these notifications, please click the Subscription Sign-up for COB&R Overview Web Page Update Notification link to subscribe.
-When notifications and new information regarding Coordination of Benefits & Recovery are available, you will be notified.
-These announcements will also be posted to the What’s New page.
+CMS provides the ability for you to be notified when announcements or new information is posted on the Coordination of Benefits & Recovery web pages.
+If you have not already signed up for these notifications, please enter your e-mail address in the “Receive E-Mail Updates” box at the bottom of any CMS.gov web page and select which pages you would like to receive notifications on.
+When notifications and new information, regarding Coordination of Benefits & Recovery are available, you will be notified at the provided e-mail address.